 FLUSH PRIVILEGES;

-.This error indicates that the MySQL client cannot establish a connection to the MySQL server.
+'username'@'localhost' is different from 'username'@'%'.This error indicates that the MySQL client cannot establish a connection to the server.
+You might see a message like:

 sudo systemctl status mysql